 The big thing to understand is that by entering hypnosis you are gaining control and by resisting it you are just showing that you are not in control.

 People who take orders such as Police officers and soldiers can be easy to hypnotise.
 If you are the opposite and don’t like being told what to do then you may find it harder to enter hypnosis.

 I found it hard to enter hypnosis too

 I was an awful subject when I first started.
 I’d spent 20 years as a driving instructor and I was always in control.

-It was when I learnt the things I talk about in the video above that I finally realised I wasn’t in control at all.
+It was when I learned the things I talked about in the video above that I finally realised I wasn’t in control at all.

 I finally started to experience it but it took time.
 I had to practise it a lot.

 If you have tried hypnosis then that’s the problem.